bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Basics.md

 Go ahead and click **+** next to **Intents**.
 You'll see a dialog box appear to add a new intent.
 Enter the intent name of "FindNews", and the example command that triggers the intent as "find news about mars".
 This will look like the screen below.

 Then click **Save**, and the utterance will be presented for labeling.
 The intent "FindNews" will already be selected from the intent drop-down.
 We now need to label the entities present in the utterance.
-Select the word "mars" (or just click on it) -- it will be highlighted, and you will see a drop-down with the two entities you've defined:
+Select the word "mars" (or just click on it) -- it will be highlighted, and you will see a drop-down with the two entities you've defined.

 ![Labeling Entities](./Images/labeling.png)